 - Participate in a private demo day for the judges

-- Final presentation providing a specific request of funds to the judging panel
+- Make a presentation providing a specific request of funds to the judging panel

 Awards will be determined by the judging panel.
-Cash prizes for BE in Abilene will be awarded to winning teams as funding from the Development Corporation of Abilene.
+Cash prizes for BE in Abilene will be awarded to winning contestants, funded by the Development Corporation of Abilene.
 This funding will require:

 - Final verification of all requirements